apostrophecms/apostrophe-documentation/reference/apostrophe-utils/index.md

 to be uppercase.
 Existing uppercase letters also trigger uppercase, unless they are the first character; this preserves existing camelCase names.
 ### addSlashIfNeeded(*path*) *[api]*
-Add a slash to a path, but only if it does not already end in a slash
+Add a slash to a path, but only if it does not already end in a slash.
 ### md5(*s*) *[api]*
 Perform an md5 checksum on a string.
 Returns hex string.
 ### md5File(*filename*, *callback*) *[api]*